kidusingAI/Cognitive-os/README.md

 # Cognitive-os
 ⚠️ Disclaimer, this is an attempt by a teen to create code for an AGI that probably doesnt work.
 All logic created is mine literally everything else in this including this readme is entirely created by AI.
+My hope with this project is that some coder much greater than me may be able to expand on my architecture and create a true AGI one day.

 The core architecture, module sequencing, and strict logical constraints of this system—such as the 70% Truth Gate consensus, the Hegelian red-teaming loop, and the 80% Real-World Utility threshold—were entirely human-designed.